 Brian Moran, MA, LAc, Traditional Healing Acupuncture Center, Asheville, NC

 Brian received an MA from Oregon State University and a graduate level Diploma in Acupuncture from the Jung Tao School of Classical Chinese Medicine.
 He is a Licensed Acupuncturist in private practice in Asheville.
 He is also on the faculty of the Jung Tao School.

-Beverly Murphy, MLS, AHIP, Assistant Director, Communications and Web Content Management, Duke University Medical Center Library & Archives
+Beverly Murphy, MLS, AHIP, FMLA, Assistant Director, Communications and Web Content Management and Hospital Nursing Liaison, Duke University Medical Center Library & Archives

 A reference librarian at heart, Beverly has been at Duke since 1983.
-One of her primary roles is to maintain the Library’s Website and digital presence but she also serves as the Hospital Nursing Liaison.
+One of her primary roles is to maintain the Library’s Website and digital presence but she also serves as the Hospital Nursing Liaison for the Duke Health System.
 Beverly is a Distinguished Member of the Academy of Health Information Professionals, serving in many professional capacities on the local, regional, and national level.

 Melissa Nasea, MSLS, AHIP, William E. Laupus Health Sciences Library, East Carolina University

 Melissa has worked at the Laupus Health Sciences Library since 1982.
 She has worked in reference, cataloging, serials, and collection development.
 She currently serves as the History Collections Librarian.
 Melissa received her BA in Art History and History and her MSLS from Wayne State University.

 Terri Ottosen, MLIS, AHIP, Consumer Health Outreach Coordinator, NN/LM Southeastern/Atlantic Region